MikeHopley/ftl-ships-strategy/index.md

 You start with piloting-3, so nebulae have a [chance of a free weapon or crew](http://ftl.wikia.com/wiki/Plasma_Storm_Incapacitated_Ships).
 Drone Reactor Booster is somewhat useful early on and provides solid comedy value.

-System repair drones sell for 10 scrap each, AP drone for 12.
-DRB (25) and Heavy Ion (22) unchanged.
+Selling all the drone stuff nets you 57 scrap, or 79 if you also sell the Heavy Ion Stunner (repair drones sell for 10 each, AP drone for 12).

 Because your system repair drones move faster, you are slightly safer, making it more reasonable to delay shield upgrades.
 It's still probably safest to rush shields-3.
 Heavy Ion Stunner can self-stack with a fully-trained gunner, so finding weapons is *slightly* less urgent.
 It also makes crew kills a bit easier (stun crew repairing the O2).